-Any absences not covered in the categories listed above are considered unexcused absences.
+Any absences not covered in the Attendance Codes are considered unexcused absences.
 After three unexcused/unverified absences, the student is considered truant.
 Please see "Truancy Mediation" section (Page 5).
-The Board desires to emphasize the importance of school attendance.
-Therefore, students with excessive unexcused absences (25% of the school days in a grading period) may receive a failing grade and may not receive credit for the class(es).

 Allowable Credit Due to Unexcused Absences/ Justifiable Absence Request (JAR)

 Parents or guardians may be allowed, on a limited basis, to have students submit pre-approved class work or assignments for partial or full credit due to an unexcused absence.
 To ensure that your request is received, the parent/guardian should deliver their written request to the school office two weeks in advance of the absence.
 Email requests are not recommended as the email may be lost in spam and not received.
 The written request should be directed to the school principal, not the classroom teacher.